I don’t remember exactly when it started, but many factors influenced our decision to visit Sapporo in winter.

 6. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many destinations around the world, including Hokkaido.
-On their site you’ll find deals to pocket wifi rental, airport transfers, and different tours and activities.
-Follow the link for a complete list of deals to Hokkaido attractions on Klook.
+On their sites you’ll find deals to pocket wifi rental, airport transfers, and different tours and activities.
+Follow these links for a complete list of Hokkaido deals on Klook and Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.
 That’s actually how I learned about Snowmobile Land and ice fishing in Hokkaido.
 I wanted to book our snowmobile rides through Klook but they didn’t offer the option for tandem rides, so I booked directly with Snowmobile Land instead.

 Another good website to look through is Viator.
 I haven’t used it as much (probably because of the less pleasing interface) but they’re actually one of the leading online providers of tours and activities.
 They’re owned by TripAdvisor so you know they’re solid.
 You can follow this link to search through tours and activities in Sapporo on Viator.